tramlinehq/docs/changelog/source/november-27-2024.md

 ### Continuous backmerges without cherry-picks

-We previously added [continous backmerges](/changelog/september-8-2023#continuously-backmerge), which allows teams to ensure that changes from the release branch are moved to the `main` (working branch) as quickly as possible by cherry-picking  every commit.
+We previously added [continuous backmerges](/changelog/september-8-2023#continuously-backmerge), which allows teams to ensure that changes from the release branch are moved to the `main` (working branch) as quickly as possible by cherry-picking every commit.
 However, this method is unfortunately integration-specific, as not all VCS providers support cherry-picking through APIs.

 ![](../../static/img/changelog/cont-backmerge-bitbucket.png)